nilesh1168/CMS-Cloud/README.md

 ### Working
 > #### Participant
 >   > - The participant will scan a **QR code** and then follow a series of **QnA** while attending the workshop.
-After the QnA section the participant will be prompted to proivde feedback with his/her basic contact details.
+After the QnA section the participant will be prompted to provide feedback with his/her basic contact details.
 >   > - S/he will then submit the feedback and get and **e-certificate** of participation instantly.
 > #### Admin
 >   > - The admin arrange/edit/delete the workshop.